wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-make-video-calls-with-swiftui.md

 ---
 title: How to Make Video Calls With SwiftUI
-description: "In this tutorial, you will use the Vonage Video Client SDK for iOS to build a one-to-one video chat in SwiftUI. "
+description: Learn how to build a one-to-one video chat in SwiftUI using the Vonage Video Client SDK for iOS.
 author: abdul-ajetunmobi
 published: true
 published_at: 2021-05-13T14:24:44.140Z